AdobeDocs/journey-optimizer.it-IT/help/using/configuration/ip-warmup-execution.md

 <!--Upon activation, when the segment evaluation happens, more segments will be created by the IP warmup service and will be leveraged in an audience composition and a new audience will be created for each run splitted into the different selected domains.-->

 ## Gestire il piano {#manage-plan}

 In qualsiasi momento, se il piano di riscaldamento dell’IP non funziona come previsto, puoi intraprendere le azioni seguenti.

 ### Dividere una fase {#split-phase}

-Se desideri aggiungere una nuova fase a partire da un’esecuzione specifica, seleziona la **[!UICONTROL Opzione Dividi in una nuova fase]** dall’icona dei tre puntini.
+Se desideri aggiungere una nuova fase a partire da un’esecuzione specifica, seleziona la **[!UICONTROL Opzione Dividi in una nuova fase]** dall’icona Altre azioni.

 ![](assets/ip-warmup-plan-run-split-run.png)